dspeterson/dory/doc/status_monitoring.md

 case in which discards are occurring might look something like this:

 ```
-pid: 17706
+pid: 52331
-now: 1408661249 Thu Aug 21 15:47:29 2014
-version: 1.0.6.70.ga324763
+version: 1.0.28.113.gbc41f4d
+since: 1465525168 Thu Jun  9 19:19:28 2016
+now: 1465525347 Thu Jun  9 19:22:27 2016
 report interval in seconds: 600

 current (unfinished) reporting period:
     report ID: 0
-    start time: 1408661147 Thu Aug 21 15:45:47 2014
+    start time: 1465525168 Thu Jun  9 19:19:28 2016
     malformed msg count: 0
+    UNIX stream unclean disconnect count: 0
+    TCP unclean disconnect count: 0
     unsupported API key msg count: 0
     unsupported version msg count: 0
-    bad topic msg count: 15
+    bad topic msg count: 25

     recent bad topic: 11[bad_topic_2]
     recent bad topic: 11[bad_topic_1]

-    rate limit discard topic: 6[topic1] count 123
+    rate limit discard topic: 7[topic_2] count 853

-    discard topic: 6[topic1] begin [1408661193503] end [1408661202191] count 34176
+    discard topic: 7[topic_1] begin [1465525287266] end [1465525294911] count 51066
-    discard topic: 6[topic2] begin [1408661210436] end [1408661219378] count 32149
+    discard topic: 7[topic_2] begin [1465525287266] end [1465525295832] count 118918
 ```

-In the above example, we see that 34176 messages were discarded for valid topic `topic1` and 32149 messages were discarded for valid topic `topic2`.
-Of the discards for `topic1`, the earliest timestamp was 1408661193503 and the latest was 1408661202191.
-Likewise, the earliest and latest timestamps of discarded messages for `topic2` are 1408661210436 and 1408661219378.
-In the case of `topic1`, 123 messages were discarded due to the rate limit for that topic.
-These discards are included in the 32149 total discards for `topic1`.
-Stated differently, of the 32149 total discards for topic `topic1`, 123 were due to Dory's rate limiting mechanism and the rest were due to other reasons.
+In the above example, we see that 51066 messages were discarded for valid topic `topic_1` and 118918 messages were discarded for valid topic `topic_2`.
+Of the discards for `topic_1`, the earliest timestamp was 1465525287266 and the latest was 1465525294911.
+Likewise, the earliest and latest timestamps of discarded messages for `topic_2` are 1465525287266 and 1465525295832.
+For `topic_2`, 853 messages were discarded due to the rate limit for that topic.
+These discards are included in the 118918 total discards for `topic_2`.
+Stated differently, of the 118918 total discards for topic `topic_2`, 853 were due to Dory's rate limiting mechanism and the rest were due to other reasons.
 Dory provides an optional per-topic message rate limiting mechanism, as documented [here](design.md#message-rate-limiting).
 Detailed configuration information for this mechanism is given [here](detailed_config.md).

 The timestamps in the discard reports are the client-provided ones documented [here](sending_messages.md#message-formats), and are interpreted as milliseconds since the epoch.
-A total of 15 messages with invalid topics were received, and recently received invalid topics are `bad_topic_1` and `bad_topic_2`.
+A total of 25 messages with invalid topics were received, and recently received invalid topics are `bad_topic_2` and `bad_topic_1`.
 Prefixes of recently received malformed messages also appear in Dory's discard reports in base64-encoded form.
-Dory's process ID is 17706, and the time when the discard report was created is 1408661249 (represented in seconds, not milliseconds, since the epoch).
-The version of Dory that produced the report is `1.0.6.70.ga324763`.
+Dory's process ID is 52331, and the time when the discard report was created is 1465525347 (represented in seconds, not milliseconds, since the epoch).
+The version of Dory that produced the report is `1.0.28.113.gbc41f4d`.
 The default discard report interval, as shown above, is 600 seconds, and is configurable, as documented [here](detailed_config.md).